 UNDEVELOPED TALL SLOPE.
-A tall slope, either natural or graded, which has no habitable buildings or structures located on it
+A tall slope, either natural or graded, which has no habitable buildings or structures located on it undeveloped tall slopes shall be setback from the slope a minimum of 30 feet, measured horizontally.

 UNENCLOSED STRUCTURE.
 For the purposes of this section, "unenclosed" shall mean a building or portion thereof that is unenclosed a minimum of 50% of its perimeter.